IPVanish Expert Hands-On Review in 2025

 - Unlimited simultaneous connections: Go ahead!
 Connect your laptop, iPhone, tablet, router, etc.

 - Great download speed.
-It doesn't slow your internet down too much.
+It doesn't slow your internet down too much, which we found great for torrenting, downloading, and gaming.

 What We Don't Like

 - Under 5 Eyes surveillance.
-Since IPVanish is a U.S. based company, they are under 5 Eyes jurisdiction.
+Since IPVanish is a U.S. based company, they are under 5 Eyes jurisdiction and can be asked by the court to give up user data.

 Bottom Line